-It takes all mankind to announce all revelation.
+It takes all, mankind to announce all revelation.
 It takes the whole Church to expound the whole oracles.

-All six world-religious have a common origin, a common history and a common aim.
+All six-world-religions have a common origin, a com mon history and a common aim.
 All are imperfect.
 None are finalities.
 The career of life on earth illustrates geological rhythm.
 Continents sink and rise, so do races.
 History illustrates it.
 Progress proceeds in waves.
-Reliton, art, science, poetry, philosophy, have their epochs.
+Reliion, art, science, postry, philosophy, have their epochs.
 And all this rythm is a corollary from the unity of nature, and the eternity of force.
 Continuous unrythmical motion could take place only in an infinite void, destitute of all existence but the moving body.
-What is this rythm, then, but the successive waves of divine and infinite harmony.
-SCHITANCE, LIVE AND ACTION ETERNAL.
+What is this rythm, then, but the successive waves of divine and infi-

+SUBSTANCE, LIVE AND ACTION ETERNAL.

-Not only is substance eternal, but the changes of substance, the motions and transformations, the cycles of career of things, are also eternal-without beginning or end.
-If it be not so then there must have been an actual beginning to the order of the universe in some point of definite past time.
-If there ever were such an actual beginning to the order of nature, then prior to that moment, there were motion, no change, no life, no creation, no creature, and no have of life and being.
-God was idle; not only idle, but universelves and life imply change, motion and emotions, if therefore nature ever began, Divine Intelligence began, which is a contradiction in terms.
-Divine Intelligence cannot be constituted as in a state of absolute rest and institution.
-But it is notice, the changes of the universe base, it will be in a state of divine power during an statity more an adjunction of things.
-An eternity of divine powers and public toller.
-The very idea of God is radically opposed to the notion, that his action, his creative and formative providence began.
-It would be quite as consistent to set that the Divine Intelligence itself began to be as that it began to act.
-The eternity of intelligence cannot be apparated in thought, from the eternity of its providence or its action.
+Not only is substance eternal, but the changes of substance, the motions and transformations, the cycles of er of things, are also eternal-without beginning or id.
+If it be not so then there must have been an actual ringing to the order of the universe in some point of isfinite past time.
+If there ever were such an actual beginning to the order of nature, then prior to that moment, there was no motion, no change, no life, no creation, no creature, ad no laws of life and being.
+God was idle; not only idle, ut unconscious, not only unconscious, but dead.
+For onscioususes and life imply change, motion and emotions, f therefore nature ever began, Divine Intelligence began, hich is a contradiction in terms.
+Divine Intelligence cannot be conceived as in a state of absolute rest and inaction.
+But that the motion, the changes of the universe began, implies the non-action of divine power during an eternity before the beginning of things.
+An eternity of di-vine idleness!
+God is God, by virtue of being the only universal and public toller. .
+The very idea of God is raidically opposed to the notion, that his action, his creative and formative providence began.
+It would be quite as. consistent to say that the Divine Intelligence Itself began to be as that it began to act.
+The eternity of intelligence cannot be separated in thought, from the eternity of its providence or its action.
 No more can it be conceived to be intelligence without at the same time conceiving it to be operative, living.
 If it did not begin to live, it could not begin to act.
 If it were eternally alive, it must have been eternally active.
-Nor can you divorce life from the idea of power and intelligence.
+'Nor can you divorce life from the idea of power and intelligence.
 A dead inactive intelligence is a contradiction in terms.

-Hence admit a God, and you cannot escape the conclusion that His creative or formative Providence is eternal, without beginning or an end.
+Hence admit a God, and you cannot escape the conclualon that His creative or formative Providence is eternal, without beginning or an end.
 But see what follows.
-The universe in its whole constitution and career must be conceded by the Theist as the field of divine operations.
+The universe in its whole constitution and career must be con-ceded by the Theist as the field of livine operations.
 If so, then the order of the changes of this universe, the metamorphoses of things never begun to be either in substance or phenomena.
 This is corollary from the foregoing.
 The order of things then is eternal.
-Substance and the laws of the correlations of parts and forms of substance must be eternal.
-WARVESCO.
+Substance and the laws of the correlations of parts and forms of substance sust be